kevin-harrison/DD1349-deep-q-learning/README.md

 - **Left turn**: Turn car to the left.
 - **Brake**: Gives a velocity opposite direction of velocity.

-The more in-depth physics has inspiration from [the following implementation](http://rmgi.blog/pygame-2d-car-tutorial.html) and is also explained in-code.
+OBS!
+The more in-depth physics in this game was inspired by [the following implementation](http://rmgi.blog/pygame-2d-car-tutorial.html) and is also explained in-code.

 The track of the car has a rectangular shape with a patch of grass in its center.
 The goal of the car-game is to drive around the course without breaking the canvas or grass limits.